openvinotoolkit/nncf/docs/ConfigFile.md

                 },
             ],
         },
-        "target_device": "VPU", // The target device, the specificity of which will be taken into account while compressing in order to obtain the best performance for this type of device.
-The default "ANY" means compatible quantization supported by any HW.
+        "target_device": "ANY", // The target device, the specificity of which will be taken into account while compressing
+        // in order to obtain the best performance for this type of device.
+The default "ANY" means compatible quantization
+        // supported by any HW.
 The parameter takes values from the set ('CPU', 'GPU', 'VPU', 'ANY', 'TRIAL').
-Set this value to 'TRIAL' if you are going to use a custom quantization schema..
+Set this value
+        // to 'TRIAL' if you are going to use a custom quantization schema..
 Optional.

-        "compression": [ // One or more definitions for the compression algorithms to be applied to the model; either a single JSON object or an array of JSON objects.
-See README for each compression algorithm for a description of the available config parameters.
+        "compression": [ // One or more definitions for the compression algorithms to be applied to the model; either a single
+        // JSON object or an array of JSON objects.
+See README for each compression algorithm for a description of the available
+        // config parameters.
             {
-                "algorithm": quantization,
+                "algorithm": quantization, // Algorithm name
-                "initializer": {
-                    "range": {
+                "initializer": {           // Quantizer initializer and its parameters "range": {             // Activation quantizer range initialization
-                        "num_init_samples": 256
+                        "num_init_samples": 256 // Number of samples used for initialization
                     }
                 }
             },
             {
-                "algorithm": "magnitude_sparsity",
-                "params": {
-                    "schedule": "multistep",
-                    "steps": [
-                        5,
+                "algorithm": "magnitude_sparsity", // Algorithm name (stacked with the previous one) "params": {                        // Algorithm-specific parameters
+                    "schedule": "multistep",       // Sparsity rate schedule type "steps": [                     // List of the epochs at which sparsity rate is increased 5,
                         10,
                         20,
                         30,
                         40
                     ],
-                    "sparsity_levels": [
-                        0.1,
+                    "sparsity_levels": [           // Sparsity rate applied at the steps defined above 0.1,
                         0.2,
                         0.3,